Buying or selling a business? It pays to agree key terms upfront

 To aid the smooth progress of a business sale or acquisition it is advisable to agree the key terms of the deal first, together with the mechanics of how the deal will be done.
 These should be set out in a heads of terms document which will act as a road map for dealing with all the stages you will need to go through to conclude the deal you have negotiated.

 Heads of terms are not legally binding, but they represent an agreement in principle about how matters ought to be handled.
 They also demonstrate a serious commitment to commence the process as soon as possible and to ultimately conclude the transaction.
-DBA members can download details of the terms to be included, along with further information here.
+DBA members can download details of the terms to be included, by viewing the guidance here.